buildwithgrove/path-auth-data-server/postgres/grove/README.md

 <br/>

-The [Grove Postgres Driver schema file](https://github.com/buildwithgrove/path-auth-data-server/blob/main/postgres/grove/sqlc/grove_schema.sql) uses a subset of tables from the existing Grove Portal database schema, allowing `PATH` to source its authorization data from the existing Grove Portal DB.
+The [Grove Postgres Driver schema file](https://github.com/buildwithgrove/path-auth-data-server/blob/main/postgres/grove/sqlc/grove_schema.sql) uses a subset of tables from the existing Grove Portal database schema, allowing `PATH` to source its authorization data from the existing Grove Portal DB by way of `PADS`.

 It converts the data stored in the `portal_applications` table and its associated tables into the `proto.GatewayEndpoint` format expected by `PEAS`.